floragunncom/search-guard-docs/_content/_docs_quickstart/demo_installer.md

 Search Guard comes with a demo installation shell script which helps you to quickly get Search Guard up and running on a test instance of OpenSearch or Elasticsearch.
 The most easy way is to set it up just on your local computer.

+**Note:** The demo installer can be used on Linux systems and on MacOS systems.
+However, on MacOS systems, you can only use it to start test instances of Search Guard for Elasticsearch, because OpenSearch so far does not provide builds for MacOS.

 ## Running the Demo Installer

 The following paragraphs will guide you through the installation process.